 A big thing to note about this portable espresso maker is that it can take 8 minutes to pull your espresso.
 This is especially true if you’re grinding by hand.
 So, it’s not a quick process by any stretch, and you need an extra hot water source.

 You can also make cold brew with the Kompresso.
 To do so, you tamp down extra hard then use a 1 minute pre-infusion before pressing your espresso.
-This technique works really well and the ability to make both hot and cold brew is a big plus – it’s something which most machines in the budget price bracket can’t do.
+This technique works really well and the ability to make both hot and cold brew is a big plus – it’s something that most machines in the budget price bracket can’t do.
 Check out this video from Cafflano to learn how:

 There’s not much to see here.
 As a travel-friendly, affordable espresso maker, the Cafflano Kompresso does exactly what it says on the tin: it makes great espresso.